richchapler/AzureSolutionsDocumentation/curricula/SQL_DP300Bootcamp_Questions.md

 <br>B) Add extended properties to the column
 <br>C) Turn on Advanced Data Security (Microsoft Defender for SQL) on the server
 <br>D) Apply a sensitivity label of "Highly Confidential" to the column
-<br>E) Enable Azure Entravanced Threat Protection (Microsoft Defender for Cloud Recommendations)
+<br>E) Enable Azure Advanced Threat Protection (Microsoft Defender for Cloud Recommendations)

 ## Question 8
 A database user is a member of the db_datawriter role in DB1.